 |---|---|

-| Lower accommodation prices and fewer tourists. | Rain may disrupt outdoor plans or transport schedules. |
+| Lower hotel prices and fewer tourists | Rain can disrupt outdoor plans or transport schedules |

 When Is the Best Time to Visit Thailand?